nickw1/lilt/README.md

 A `lilt` server should have one or more admin users.
 To add an admin user, run the setup script again.
 If the `.env` file has been created, it will allow you to add one or more admin users.

+### IMPORTANT - Run the cleanup script daily

+In the `utils` directory is a script named `cleanup.mjs`.
+This will delete old usercodes, older than a week, and answers made by these old usercodes.
+Please setup your system to run this daily, using a tool such as `cron` on Linux or the equivalent on Windows.  **You must ensure you do this for privacy reasons as users are advised that this will be done when they sign up for a user code.**

 ## Setup topics and exercises (tutors)

-When the server is running you can access the admin section with
+When the server is running you can access the admin section with the following RURL:

 ```
 http://localhost:YOUR_CHOSEN_PORT/admin